-However, as summarized earlier, the state will have significant oversight authority to require a county to revise its integrated plan or annual update if the state determines the plan or update fails to adequately address local needs or if the county fails to make adequate progress in meeting state-established metrics.
-It will be critically important for the state and counties to work together to realize the opportunities Proposition 1 presents to improve the behavioral health system, and most importantly, best support the people it intends to serve.
+However, as summarized earlier, the state will have significant oversight authority to require a county to revise its integrated plan or annual update if the state determines the plan or update fails to adequately address local needs or if the county fails to make adequate progress in meeting stateestablished metrics.
+It will be critically important for the state, counties, plans, providers, and community partners to work together to realize the opportunities Proposition 1 presents to improve the behavioral health system, and most importantly, best support the people it intends to serve.